 No reservations are needed (or accepted) for D.H.
 Day Campground, on the outskirts of Glen Arbor, so you’ll want to arrive early to get one of the 88 sites along serene Sleeping Bear Bay.
 This first-come, first-serve campground is the best way we (and everybody else) know to call Sleeping Bear Dunes National Lakeshore home for the night.

 Tip: Primo real estate sits at sites 52 through 61, which are closest to the water (though still in the woods). $12 nightly, plus cost of National Park Pass.

 Sand Lakes Quiet Area

 Ten motor-free miles of trails, five lakes and 3,000 wooded acres right on the edge of Traverse City in Williamsburg.
 The only thing missing inside Sand Lakes Quiet Area?
 You and your tent, both parked just about anywhere you darn well please—provided you’ve first nabbed a free camp card from the Michigan Department of Natural Resource’s Traverse City Field Office.
-231-922-5280, MICHIGAN.GOV/DNR.
+231-922-5280.

 Young State Park

 Perched on Horse Point at the east end of Lake Charlevoix, Young State Park offers five miles of hiking trails and three modern campgrounds (240 sites total), all spread across 560 acres.
 The park was opened in 1921, and the log house concession stand (built in the ’30s) rents kayaks and canoes, and sells coffee and snacks.
 The boat launch handles vessels up to 16 feet, and the beach is stellar.
 800.447.2757